Dell & Schaefer Successfully Appeals Denial Of Benefits To Former Trial Attorney

-As the deadline drew closer she realized she could not handle the appeal on her own so she contacted our firm and spoke with Attorney Victor Peña.
-During the first call it became clear to Attorney Peña that Prudential had improperly denied Ms. E’s claim.
+As the deadline drew closer she realized she could not handle the appeal on her own so she contacted our firm.
+During the first call it became clear to us that Prudential had improperly denied Ms. E’s claim.
 However, there were only three weeks remaining before the appeal was due.

-Despite the limited time frame, Attorney Peña agreed to take on the case and he and his team immediately began working on the case.
+Despite the limited time frame, we agreed to take on the case and immediately began working on the case.

 Prudential had relied primarily on a paper file review by a gastroenterologist who downplayed the very severe symptoms suffered by Ms. E as a result of her Radiation Enteritis.
 It was clear that Prudential had to be made aware of their gross underestimation of the effects from this debilitating condition.
 What’s more, Prudential had completely ignored the well documented cognitive limitations suffered by Ms. E that prevented her from returning to work in her occupation or any occupation for which she was reasonably qualified.